modernmt/modernmt/INSTALL.md

 # Option 3 - Installing from source

 Build MMT from source ensures the best performance and it also resolves some issues with hardware compatibility.
-The following procedure describes how to build MMT from source in an Ubuntu 14.04 or Ubuntu 16.04 environment.
+The following procedure describes how to build MMT from source in an Ubuntu 16.04 environment.

 ## Installing third-party libraries